Day Nursery Centre History

 The Federal Government made a commitment to establish a National Early Learning and Child Care Program.
 Manitoba was the first province to sign the bi-lateral agreement on Early Learning and Child Care with the Federal Government.

 The Worker’s Compensation Board of Manitoba approved a grant for a second phase to Day Nursery Centre’s Workplace Health, Safety and Wellness program.
-This new project will build on the successful activities and findings from our first project and will allow us to further investigate and share our findings with others in the field of Early Childhood Education.

 The newly elected Conservative government in January 2006 announces its child care plan, which cancels the bi-lateral agreement on Early Learning and Child Care as of April 1, 2007.
-There is a great deal of concern expressed from child care community and advocates, as to the uncertainty of funding and commitments made by the previous government.

 The Kiwanis Club of Winnipeg supports Day Nursery Centre with a grant to purchase toys and equipment.